Careers360 Logo

 MBA Tourism and Hospitality Eligibility Criteria

-The eligibility criteria for an MBA in Hospitality and Tourism course varies depending on the institute the candidate is applying for, but there are some general eligibility requirements required by every institute.
-Candidates are advised to check the eligibility criteria of their desired institute by visiting the official website or by going through the programme brochure which is available for download and can also be found on the official website of the desired course.
-Mentioned below are some important eligibility requirements for the MBA Tourism and Hospitality course.
+The eligibility requirements for an MBA in Hospitality and Tourism vary depending on the institute.
+Candidate are advised to check the eligibility criteria of their desired institute by checking the official website or going through the programme brochure.
+Mentioned below is the eligibility requirements for the MBA Tourism and Hospitality.

 MBA Tourism and Hospitality Admission Process

-The admission process for MBA Tourism and Hospitality is almost similar for every college in India.
-The admissions can be either based on scores achieved in the entrance exam or direct admission based on the merit.
-Some colleges also prefer to look at the overall profile of the applicant, because MBA is a degree where experience plays a key role.
-Therefore some colleges may require work experience of at least one year.
-Mentioned below are some important admission criterias for MBA Tourism and Hospitality courses in India.
+The admission procedure for MBA in Tourism and Hospitality is almost similar for every college in India.
+Admissions can be either based on scores achieved in the entrance examinations or direct admission based on merit.
+Some colleges also prefer to look at the overall profile of the applicant, because an MBA is a degree where experience plays a key role.
+Listed below are some of the admission criteria for MBA Tourism and Hospitality Management courses in India.

-• Before applying for the admissions, candidates should check the eligibility requirements for the course by visiting the official website of the desired institute.
+Step 1- Before applying for admission, candidates should check the eligibility requirements for the course by visiting the official website of the desired institute.

-• Candidates must fill the application form carefully, the application form is available on the official website of the college.
+Step 2- Candidates must fill out the application form carefully.
+The application form is available on the official website of the college.

-• Students can also apply physically, by visiting the college admission office and filling the application form.
+Step 5- Students can also apply physically, by visiting the college admission office and filling out the application form.

 Top MBA Tourism and Hospitality Entrance Exams